mcdemarco/504almanac/README.md

 To build your own static site (requires node):

-1. Clone the project with Mercurial or SourceTree
+1. Clone the project
 2. cd into the repository directory at the command line
 3. `npm install`
 4. `npm run start`
 5. Open dist/index.html.

-Note that Chrome may object to opening index.html from the filesystem.
-In that case you should serve the set of static files from a webserver, or remove the offending code (something optional having to do with the page history), or use a different browser.
+Note that Chrome may object to opening `index.html` from the filesystem.
+In that case you should serve the set of static files (under `dist/`) from a webserver, or remove the offending code (something optional having to do with the page history), or use a different browser.

 ## Credits & License ##